Home

 • NLP or Neuro-Linguistic Programming applies various hypnotherapeutic and linguistic techniques to address issues of perception, communication and identity.

 • Many SF writers of the 1950s and 60s used General Semantics – a major influence on NLP – to create celebrated novels.
-Both A E van Vogt’s World of Null-A and Frank Herbert’s Dune refer to GS and embody its conceptual methods.
+Frank Herbert’s Dune is one famous example.

 ‘Excellent.
 Thank you so much for all the efforts you put towards building our sales script and reviewing our website.’